Ease of Use

 Finimize offers a free tier that includes access to the daily newsletter, analyst insights, and the Finimize app.

 Finimize Premium adds a daily market briefing, deep dives into individual stocks, and a community chatroom with other Finimize users and analysts.
-Finimize Premium costs $11.99 per month or $79.99 per year.
+Finimize Premium costs 69.99 per year.
 You can test it out for 7 days for free.

 The daily news stories are short, sweet, and to-the-point.
-It’s typically less than 500 words and includes just three headings: What’s going on?, What does this mean?, and Why should I care?.
-It’s written in a conversational and frequently humorous style that will be familiar to anyone who subscribes to other Millennial-run email digests.
+They’re typically less than 500 words each and include just three headings: What’s going on?, What does this mean?, and Why should I care?
+The news stories are written in a conversational and often humorous style that will be familiar to anyone who subscribes to other Millennial-run email digests.
 Plus, since the newsletter is so short, it takes just a few minutes to read.

 While the brevity of the articles means that they can be short on details, the newsletter doesn’t assume that every reader is a financial guru.
 Jargon that’s common among traders and economists is largely absent from the stories, while more fundamental terms like “ETF” link out to primers on the relevant topics.
-On the whole, Finimize’s target audience is the finance- and economics-interested public, not traders who are excited about diving into the thick of economic reports.
+On the whole, Finimize’s target audience is finance- and economics-interested Millennials and Gen Zers, not dedicated traders who are excited about diving into the thick of economic reports.

 Finimize has made efforts over the past year to build its community into a major feature of the platform.
 Finimize has organized hundreds of events across more than 35 countries, all of which are open to free and Premium users.
 Finimize also offers online events several times a week, many of which are hosted by fund managers, financial advisors, and market analysts.

 Finimize Premium subscribers also get access to community chatrooms.
 These chatrooms include professional market analysts as well as Finimize users, so they offer plenty of opportunities to ask questions.
-There are also dedicated chatrooms for topics like how to build an investment portfolio, investment ideas, and personal finance.
+There are also dedicated chatrooms for topics like how to build an investment portfolio, investment ideas, and personal financial planning.

 Platforms and Interface

 Finimize is primarily an email newsletter.
 All you have to do to receive the newsletter is to enter your email address.
-But, if you don’t want daily emails, you can also access an archive of all past financial news stories on the Finimize website.
+But, if you don’t want daily emails, you can also access an archive of all past financial news stories on the Finimize website and app.

 The Finimize app is available for iOS and Android.
 With the app, you can access the daily newsletter or guides, as well as listen to the stories in podcast form (most are less than three minutes long).
 The app also includes a financial news feed with stories from sources other than Finimize.

-Finimize is designed not for day traders or economists, but rather for the finance-interested millennial who’s trying to become their own financial advisor.
+Finimize is designed not for day traders or economists, but rather for the finance-interested Millennial or Gen Zer who’s trying to become their own financial advisor.
 That makes it different from the vast majority of financial services, which are targeted at investors who already have their own profitable investment strategies.
 You’re not likely to become an investment whiz using Finimize, but you can learn more about the business world and stay informed about the latest financial trends.

 What Type of Trader is Finimize Best For?

-Finimize is written with a millennial who’s just starting to navigate the world of global finance in mind.
+Finimize is written for Millennials and Gen Zers who want access to basic financial literacy information.
+It’s perfect for the 20 or 30-year-old who’s just starting to navigate the world of global finance.
 The platform targets individuals who may have some savings or investments, but who don’t necessarily know the best way to approach portfolio construction or how to interpret financial trends and events.

 Notably, Finimize doesn’t offer investment advice or dive into the details of stock trading.
-Its primary purpose is to provide economic context and to offer basic lessons in financial literacy in an inviting and engaging way.
+Its primary purpose is to provide economic context around major financial news stories and to offer basic lessons in financial literacy in an inviting and engaging way.

 - Daily newsletter